jhon0520/quoragame/README.md

 For Windows users:

+> !!IMPORTANT!!: Please, before sending any change to the repo verify that you are using EXACTLY this Unity version: ``` 2017.3.1.f1 Personal ```

 1. Download git https://git-scm.com/downloads
 2. Create a public github account
 3. Go to https://github.com/gislersoft/quoragame and fork the repository.